Lower bound theorems for general polytopes: Polytopes with vertices

 This can also be verified from examination of catalogues \cite{F,BD}.

-(ii) It is known and easily checked that $\Delta_{2,2}$ is a simple polychoron with 9 vertices and 18 edges, {\red and that a pentasm has 9 vertices and 19 edges}.
+(ii) It is known and easily checked that $\Delta_{2,2}$ is a simple polychoron with 9 vertices and 18 edges, and that a pentasm has 9 vertices and 19 edges.

-Conversely, suppose $P$ is a 4-dimensional polytope with 9 vertices and 18 {\red or 19 edges.
+Conversely, suppose $P$ is a 4-dimensional polytope with 9 vertices and 18 or 19 edges.
 By our earlier remarks, there must be a facet with six or seven vertices.

-Consider the possibility that no facet has seven vertices.
-Then} one facet $F$ is a prism. {By considering ridges in $F$, we see that there are three other prisms as facets.} So, there is only one way the other three vertices can be connected to form the graph of a polytope, and it is the graph of $\Delta_{2,2}$.
+Consider the possibility that no facet has seven vertices. \cref{3outside} then implies that at least one facet, say $F$, is a prism.
+If $Q$ is a quadrilateral ridge in $F$, the other facet $F'$ containing it cannot be a pyramid, as \cref{outside} would then force $P$ to have at least 20 edges.
+Thus $F'$ must also be a prism.
+Considering the three quadrilateral ridges in $F$, we see that there are three other facets of $P$ which are prisms.
+So, there is only one way the three vertices outside $F$ can be connected to form the graph of a polytope, and it is the graph of $\Delta_{2,2}$.
 By simplicity, the entire face lattice is determined \cite[\S3.4]{Z}.

-{\red If some facet $F$ has seven vertices, the equation $19= 11+7+1$ tells us that $F$ has 11 edges, and that every vertex in $F$ belongs to only one edge not in $F$.
-Part (i) and Lemma \ref{lowdim}(i) ensure that $F$ is a pentasm, and then Lemma \ref{pentasm} ensures that $P$ is also a pentasm.}
+If some facet $F$ has seven vertices, the equation $19= 11+7+1$ tells us that $F$ has 11 edges, and that every vertex in $F$ belongs to only one edge not in $F$.
+Part (i) and \cref{lowdim}(i) ensure that $F$ is a pentasm, and then \cref{pentasm} ensures that $P$ is also a pentasm.

-(iii) Now we proceed by induction on $d$, {\red building on the case $d=4$}.
+(iii) Now we proceed by induction on $d$, building on the case $d=4$.

-Consider {\red first} the possibility that there are between 4 and $d-1$ vertices outside some facet $F$.
+Consider first the possibility that there are between 4 and $d-1$ vertices outside some facet $F$.
 Then for some $k$ with {$3\le k\le d-2$}, we can say that $F$ has $d-1+k$ vertices, and there are $d-k+2$ vertices outside $F$.
 By previous results, the number of edges in $F$ is then at least

 and there are at least

 edges outside $F$.
 Adding these up, the total number of edges is at least